15 days Hong Kong to Beijing

 Day 15 – Beijing:

-In the afternoon, you can visit the Nanluo district, one of the best-preserved historical areas in Beijing, famous for its hutongs and siheyuan courtyards as well as the bars, cafes and handicraft shops.
+In the afternoon, you can visit the Nanluo district.
+Nanluo is one of the best-preserved historical areas in Beijing that’s famous for its hutongs and siheyuan courtyards, as well as the bars, cafes and handicraft shops.
 The optional activities finish today, at which point you’ll say goodbye to your fellow travellers as you head home from your two week China tour.

 We wish you safe travels!

-Check out some of the affordable activities you can do on our tour:
+Check out some of the affordable activities you’ll do on our two week China tour:

 - Bamboo rafting (Yangshuo)